 Albeit a long time ago, Florence Nightingale’s theories are still relevant today.

 She said the profession most needed nurses willing to serve wherever they found themselves and not just in hospitals or wealthy homes.

 She observed that many women would be eager for such work because it allowed them to earn money and have some independence while caring for others.

 Theories emphasize and explain how nursing professionals should act when taking care of patients.

-The theory is a way to organize information about nursing so people can more easily understand the subject matter.
+Having a theory is a way to organize information about nursing so people can more easily understand the subject matter.
 It provides guidelines on what actions professionals will want to take with their clientele based on research findings.